-Finding a great place for your chicken coop takes some work but for the most part, it is not as hard as you would think.
-Yes, choosing and building a house for your chicken is the key to their happiness, safety, and health but with a little guidance, you will be enjoying your new chickens in no time.
-So where should I put a chicken coop in my backyard?
+Finding a great place for your chicken coop takes some work, but for the most part, it is not as hard as you would think.
+Yes, choosing and building a house for your chicken is the key to their happiness, safety, and health, but with a little guidance, you will be enjoying your new chickens in no time.
+So, where should I put a chicken coop in my backyard?

 Chicken coop in your backyard could be placed basically anywhere your heart desires.
 Chicken is a simple animal and lives in many locations with the bare minimum.
-You of course need space and level ground for the ideal spot.
+You, of course, need space and level ground for the ideal spot.
 Shade is a plus, but many people do not have a big shade tree in their backyard.
 If there’s no shade, chickens need a decent size coop for better air circulation.

-Essential Requirements for Chickens When Building a Coop
+Requirements for Chickens When Building a Coop

-- Sunlight – Chickens not only need shade but also sunlight, like every living thing a little sun is good for chickens.
-They enjoy basking in the sun, but also the comfort of the shade from their coop.
+- Sunlight – Chickens need not only shade but also sunlight.
+Like every living thing, a little sun is good for chickens.
+They enjoy basking in the sun but also the comfort of the shade from their coop.
 They enjoy well over ten hours of sun a day.

 - A dust patch for a nice bath – Your feathered friends will enjoy a dust patch to bathe themselves, especially if they roam in fields for part of the day.
 They can clean themselves in a dust bath to help get rid of any unwanted parasites.

-- Chicken Run – If you are like many and do not have a lot of land to let the chickens roam, a chicken run will be perfect for you.
+- Chicken Run – If you are like many and do not have a lot of lands to let the chickens roam, a chicken run will be perfect for you.
 A chicken run is a long rectangle-shaped area right off the coop where your chickens can stretch their legs.
 It does not need to be huge, just enough for them to get out of the stuffy coop and get some air.

 - Shade – Place the coop under a tree if you can.
 This is beneficial in many ways.
 Not only will your chickens get a good amount of shade the tree will also benefit.
 The birds will fertilize the soil for the tree.
 Chicken manure contains potassium, phosphorus, and nitrogen that enhance the fertility of the soil and plants.